SoftwareAG/adabas-tcp/README.md

 * criteria: return only objects that meet the criteria
 * object: that is stored

-Update the corresponding record where 'Personnel Id' equals to 'Test1234' with object 'update':
+Update the corresponding record where 'Personnel Id' equals 'Test1234' with object 'update':

 ```javascript
 adabas.update( { map: empl, criteria: 'Personnel Id=Test1234', object: update } );